Skip to Main Content

 Increasing range of motion

-Range of motion refers to the full movement potential of a joint; it’s the distance and direction a joint can move between flexed and extended positions.
+Range of motion, which can be active or passive, refers to the full movement potential of a joint; it’s the angle in a specific direction a joint can move.
 After a hip replacement, the range of motion you use will increase gradually over the first few weeks.
 It’s important to do only the prescribed range-of-motion exercises while your hip is still healing to reduce the risk of dislocation.

 Make sure you understand what you should and should not do as part of your at-home exercises and day-to-day activities.
 Also check with your physical therapist to make sure you have the proper form when you do your exercises.